04 Aug 2023

 - Tweet often.
 Try to Tweet at least once a day, but make sure you have something of note to update your followers on.

 - Make use of hashtags.
 Hashtags are a good way to get your Tweets in front of more people.
 In your Tweet add a # in front of a relevant word to allow people to find your post when they search for or click on that hashtag elsewhere on Twitter.
-Take a look at similar profiles to you and take note of what hashtags they are using, then try them out.
-The hashtag we use is #TakeClimateAction.
+Take a look at similar profiles to you and take note of what hashtags they're using, then try them out.
+You can also use campaign hashtags – one example we've used is #MoreTreesPlease.

 - Publicise and promote your Twitter account.
 Whenever you get the chance to promote your Twitter account, do it!